 I did an exhaustive amount of research on this matter, and I will continue to do so until I’m satisfied.
 You can find links to my sources at the bottom!

 With a low impedance and low Sensitivity rating by mW (Around 91dB), the K701 and K702 both need quite a bit of power from an amp to reach peak loudness (around 110dB is the standard).
 Neither are very efficient at all.
 Related:What is Sensitivity in Headphones?

 Even though they both need quite a bit of power, they aren’t really amp picky like a lot of people will tell you.
-You should have no problems with an entry level desktop Amp like the Schiit Magni 3.
-This provides 430 mW into 300 Ohms, and powers 99% of headphones with ease.
+You should have no problems with an entry level desktop Amp like the Atom or Objective 2.
+Both provide plenty of power and sound fantastic with all headphones.